TYPO3-Documentation/render-guides/Documentation/Installation/Index.rst

 same owner as the files in your project.
 No more permission issues should occur, when files are getting generated inside the image.

+..  include:: ../_Includes/NoteProjectDirectoryName.rst.txt

-If this fail, you can resort to specifying the user:
+If this fails, you can resort to specifying the user:

 ..  code-block:: shell